-State Parties have convened a conference five yearly to review and improve upon the treaty's implementation.
-Further, to enhance confidence and promote cooperation among State Parties, at the Second BCW review conference in 1986 member states agreed to implement a set of confidence-building measures.
-Under these politically binding measures, states should5:
+State Parties have convened conferences yearly to review and improve upon the treaty's implementation.
+Further, to enhance confidence and promote cooperation among States Parties, at the Second BCW Review Conference in 1986 member states agreed to implement a set of confidencebuilding measures.
+Under these politically binding measures, states should:-